St. Paul's College, Hong Kong: 2000–present

-The year 2001 marked the 150th anniversary of the school.
-In the same year, the school elected to join the DSS, under which the school was given more freedom in the enrolment of students, appointment of teachers and the design of the curriculum.
+In 2001, the college celebrated its 150th anniversary.
+The school elected to join the DSS, under which the school was given more autonomy in the enrolment of students, appointment of teachers and the design of the curriculum.

 In 2006, the college celebrated its 155th anniversary.
-In that year, John Richard Kennard was appointed as the 11th principal.
-In the same year, under the DSS, the new South Wing was opened by Archbishop Peter Kwong.
-The Wong Ming Him Hall was renovated in 2008 and the College Hall in 2010.
+John Richard Kennard was appointed as the 11th principal.
+Under the DSS, the new South Wing was opened by Archbishop Peter Kwong.
+The Wong Ming Him Hall underwent renovation in 2008, while the College Hall was renovated in 2010.

 A new SPC Primary School campus was built in Pok Fu Lam.
 The project resulted in the SPC Primary School relocating from its current site on Hill Road.
 Located at the corner of Victoria Road and Pok Fu Lam Road, the new campus opened in January 2013.

-St. Paul's College celebrated its 160th anniversary during the 2011–2012 academic year.
-As the first event of the anniversary calendar, the Chapel Choir and Chinese Orchestra visited London in July 2011, and performed at St Paul's Cathedral, Southwark Cathedral and St Martin-in-the-Fields.
+In 2011, the college celebrated its 160th anniversary.
+The Chapel Choir and Chinese Orchestra visited London in July 2011, and performed at St Paul's Cathedral, Southwark Cathedral and St Martin-in-the-Fields.
 The 160th Anniversary Concert was held on 26 October 2011 at the Jockey Club Auditorium of the Hong Kong Polytechnic University.

-In 2014, Mr Yuen Dick Yan, Dennis was appointed as Acting Principal of the college and he was subsequent appointed as Principal on an acting basis in 2015.
+In 2014, Yuen Dick Yan, Dennis, assumed the role of Acting Principal at the college.
+He was subsequently appointed as Principal on an acting basis in 2015.

-The Motto, Missions and Visions

-The school motto is "寅畏上主是為智之本", which is the translation of Proverbs 9:10 in classical Chinese.
-Its English translation is "The fear of the Lord is the beginning of wisdom" (KJV). ("Timor Domini Principium Sapientiae" in Latin can be found in graduation certificates of earlier days.)
-The fact that the motto is in Chinese is significant.
-While it was the fashion at the time to use Latin for such a purpose, the far-sighted founders of the school saw St. Paul's College as a hub to foster bilinguals and to bring together the cultures of the East and the West.

-The mission of St. Paul's College is to offer modern, liberal education to Chinese youths in the English language (while including the subject of Chinese language in the curriculum) upon Christian, Protestant and Evangelical principles, as professed by the Sheng Kung Hui.

-The educational goals of the college, in accordance with its mission, may be described as: